 Writing a big check can for an established restaurant brand can drive healthy internal rates of return.
 However, we believe investors armed with the appropriate data points about a company’s expansion plan and operations can be in a position to take on more risk and make investments in lower middle market concepts.

-Last Updated on May 20, 2021 More and more investors are considering ROIs together with purpose.
-Socially responsible and impact investments represent 20% of assets
+More and more investors are considering ROIs together with purpose.
+Socially responsible and impact investments represent 20% of assets under management in the U.S. as

-Last Updated on May 24, 2021 In the world of restaurant mergers and acquisitions, big deals — like 2017’s sales of Popeyes Louisiana Kitchen ($1.8b) or
+In the world of restaurant mergers and acquisitions, big deals — like 2017’s sales of Popeyes Louisiana Kitchen ($1.8b) or Panera Bread (~$7.5b) — tend to

 About Aaron Allen & Associates